 Many analysts suspect, however, that Pakistan doesn't want to cross Taliban militants with whom it has historical ties and who could be useful allies in Afghanistan after foreign troops withdraw.

-The U.S. recently sought to expand the areas in which the drones can target Taliban and Al Qaeda operatives, but Pakistan refused the request because of domestic opposition to the missile strikes, a Pakistani official said over the weekend.
+The U.S. recently sought to expand the areas in which the drones can target Taliban and al-Qaida operatives, but Pakistan refused the request because of domestic opposition to the missile strikes, a Pakistani official said over the weekend.

 An editorial Monday in the Pakistani newspaper Dawn decried the U.S. expansion push.